Which of the following is an example of managerial accounting? | Study Prep in Pearson+

 1

-Step 2: Analyze each option provided in the problem.
-Filing annual tax returns with the IRS and auditing financial records for regulatory compliance are tasks related to external reporting and compliance, which fall under financial accounting.
+Review the options provided in the problem.
+Identify which activities are related to internal management versus external reporting or compliance.

-Step 3: Consider the option of publishing financial statements for external investors.
-This is also a financial accounting activity because it involves external stakeholders.
+Option 1: Preparing a budget report for internal management use.
+This is a key example of managerial accounting because it involves creating reports to assist managers in planning and decision-making within the organization.

-Step 4: Evaluate the option of preparing a budget report for internal use by company management.
-This is a clear example of managerial accounting, as it involves internal decision-making and planning.
+Option 2: Auditing a company's financial statements for external users.
+This is part of financial accounting, as it ensures the accuracy of financial reports for external stakeholders like investors and creditors.

-Step 5: Conclude that managerial accounting is characterized by activities like preparing budgets, forecasts, and performance reports for internal use, which help management make informed decisions.
+Option 3: Recording transactions in accordance with GAAP for external reporting and Option 4: Filing tax returns with the IRS.
+Both are examples of financial accounting or compliance activities, not managerial accounting.

 Watch next